GabinDDL/L2S2-GYTMY-Game/INSTALL.md

 # Install ALIZE and Spro

-The recomaned operating systems are **Linux** and **MacOS**.
+The recommended operating systems are **Linux** and **MacOS**.
 There is a possibility to install on Windows, but it is not recommended and we do not provide support for it.

 Prerequisites (on linux ubuntu, it can be installed via `apt-get`) :